whitecube/lingua/README.md

 $language = Lingua::createFromNative('français');

-//  Format a language in a human readable string (the language's english name) echo $language->toName(); // "french"
+// Format a language in a human readable string (the language's english name)
+// Note: this will trigger an exception if $language has no equivalency in the languages repository echo $language->toName(); // "french"

-//  Format a language in its native form echo $language->toNative(); // "français"
+// Format a language in its native form
+// Note: this will trigger an exception if $language has no equivalency in the languages repository echo $language->toNative(); // "français"

+// Format a language in a ISO 639-1 string echo $language->toISO_639_1(); // "fr"

 /*
     ... other ISO, W3C & PHP methods are to come.